Six Steps for Applying to Private School

 Narrowing down the best options for your child’s education can be stressful, and the answer is as individual as the child.
 If you’ve settled on private schooling, applying for admission doesn’t have to be an ordeal.

-Metro Atlanta has an abundance of private schools, and 67 schools are members of the Atlanta Area Association of Independent Schools.
+Metro Atlanta has an abundance of private schools, and many are members of the Atlanta Area Association of Independent Schools.
 There’s a school perfect for your child.
 However, the process can involve a lot of paperwork, school tours and testing.
 Our tips will make the process not quite so daunting:

 It may seem crazy to think so far ahead but starting a year in advance is not too soon.
 Once you’ve narrowed down to your favorite options, you’ll have more time to visit the campuses, get to know the staff and talk with parents of students already enrolled.
 Attend a football or basketball game to see if the environments and cultures at the schools on your list will fit your child’s comfort level.